MicrosoftDocs/defender-docs/defender-office-365/reports-email-security.md

 ¹ Membership in the **Organization Management** role group or in the **Global Administrator** role is required to use the :::image type="icon" source="media/m365-cc-sc-create-icon.png" border="false"::: **[Create schedule](#schedule-recurring-reports)** or :::image type="icon" source="media/m365-cc-sc-download-icon.png" border="false"::: **[Request report](#request-on-demand-reports-for-download)** actions in reports (where available).

 > [!IMPORTANT]
 > ² Microsoft recommends that you use roles with the fewest permissions.
-This helps improve security for your organization.
+Using lower permissioned accounts helps improve security for your organization.
 Global Administrator is a highly privileged role that should be limited to emergency scenarios when you can't use an existing role.

 ## What if the reports aren't showing data?